-- Part 1 Dominionism: A Primer on Mixing Christian Theology & American Politics
+Part 1 A Primer on Christian Dominionism and Dominion Theology

-There will be subsequent additional posts beyond those listed above and Part 1 will act as a “table of contents.”
+There may be subsequent additional posts beyond those listed above and Part 1 will act as a “table of contents.”
 Keep checking back here and I’ll link to this list.
 No matter how long this series of articles may be they are—admittedly—superficial.
 To treat any one of these topics and groups with anything less than a book or even a series of books is only skimming the surface.
 Go forth and read for yourselves.
 Post links in the comments.
 Start your own blog.
 Write a book!
 Also, if anyone reading this feels I am in error please point it out in the comments.
 I make no claims to expertise.
-After all, theology is a convoluted mess.
+After all, theology is a convoluted mess on its own.
+Mixing it with politics is even worse.

-I also want to reiterate, per the Talk2Action article by Rachel Tabatchnik and as I have said in previous posts that Dominionism is not some secretive, veiled conspiracy.
+I would also like to reiterate, per the Talk2Action article by Rachel Tabatchnik and as I have said in previous posts that Dominionism is not some secretive, veiled conspiracy.
 Despite the duplicitousness and cowardice of some its leaders in denying its existence; it is out in the open.
-The majority of Americans just simply do not pay attention, do not care, or are ever willing to confront Christian extremism.
+The majority of Americans just simply do not pay attention, do not care, or are not willing to confront Christian extremism.
 The “mainstream” media shies away from investigative and critical journalism that involves religion in general, but especially American Christians.
-Even when superficially critical stories of religion are aired Christians—of all stripes—freak out, cry persecution, and exhibit their innate martyr complex.
+Even when superficially critical stories of religion are aired Christians—of all stripes—cry persecution and exhibit their innate martyr complex.
 At this point that tactic has been extraordinarily successful in scaring off most people from really investigating, evaluating, and educating on these groups and their movements, let alone religion.
 It’s really quite amazing.

 The bastards have a Jedi Sith mindtrick.